 You’ll observe this rule-breaking every time you see them arrive in a new country; the family travels together.
 A royal family tenet generally prevents so many heirs to the throne traveling together in case of an accident or crash.
 It dates back to the early days of air travel when planes weren’t as safe and accidents happened more often.
-The rule has a similar rationale to the United States’ “designated survivor” rule, which places a Presidential Cabinet member in a safe location away from the location of the State of the Union, in case a catastrophe occurs which wipes out the bulk of the President’s line of succession.
+The rule has a similar rationale to the United States’ “designated survivor” rule, which places a presidential cabinet member in a safe location away from the location of the State of the Union, in case a catastrophe occurs which wipes out the bulk of the president’s line of succession.

-The first instance of the rule break came back in 2013 when Prince George was set to head off to New Zealand and Australia for a quick tour with his parents.
+The first instance of the rule break came back in 2014 when Prince George was set to head off to New Zealand and Australia for a quick tour with his parents.
 The rule would dictate that Prince George would travel separately from his father, but they all took the same jet.
 And since then, the family has always traveled together.
 This rule isn’t the only thing the royals need to keep in mind when traveling—they also have to remember these royal family travel secrets.